🚚 Free delivery in France from %currency%%amount% of purchase

 This is undoubtedly the most surprising application of gum arabic.
 Long overlooked in the wine industry, it is now attracting increasing attention from oenologists.

-Roasted gum arabic: Acacia splinters
+Roasted gum arabic : Acacia Blossom

 How to choose and buy gum arabic